conceptdev/xamarin-ios-samples/To9o/readme.md

 * Search indexing happens in bulk, not when each item is added/updated
 * NSUserActivity type of search hasn't been added yet
-* ContinueUserActivity does not push the detail screen
 * Peek and Push have not been added
 * More translations are required
 * Properly use size-classes so we can live in mutlitasking panels on iPad